New Jersey (888) 755-4657 | Georgia (470) 888-1650 | Indiana (317) 960-3400 | North Carolina (704) 461-3400

 Equestrian therapy has several names, including therapeutic horseback riding and hippotherapy.
 This is one of the best autism therapies available for children on the spectrum.

+Typically, children ride the horses in a non-threatening and safe environment during an equestrian therapy session.
 The therapist who conducts the session is certified in equestrian therapy.
 Children are taught not only to ride the horses but also how to care for them.

 Music Therapy

 Whether it’s singing, playing an instrument, listening to music, or songwriting, there are several ways of engaging autistic children.
 Whatever the child chooses, involving them in music promotes skills such as direct eye contact, taking turns, and attention sharing.
+Music therapy can be a fun summer activity for your child to enjoy outdoors or something they attend weekly year-round.

 Typically, a registered music therapist practices music therapy with an autistic child.
 Generally, a session will last between 20-50 minutes and will occur once a week.
 The length and intensity of this autism spectrum therapy can vary depending on the child’s needs.